How You Can Help

-As part of this project we have recruited a core net-work of data recorders including RSPCA and SSPCA Inspectors, Forestry Enterprise Wildlife Rangers and other deer managers who often deal with incidents.
-If you regularly deal with injured or dead deer following collisions and would be willing to assist with this study please contact us to discuss the most convenient way in which you can contribute your records
+As part of this project we have recruited a core network of data recorders including RSPCA and SSPCA Inspectors, Forest Enterprise Wildlife Rangers and other deer managers who often deal with incidents.
+If you regularly deal with injured or dead deer following collisions and would be willing to assist with this study please contact us to discuss the most convenient way in which you can contribute your records.

 We are also working closely with organisations such as Police Forces, County Council Roads departments, Insurance Companies and our Partner organisations.